 - Training through research: supervision of PhD students, interns, etc.

-A career as a CNRS researcher
+A career at the CNRS

 The researcher reports to the laboratory director who will review performance in the laboratory.
 The director's opinion is taken into account when permanent positions are appointed.
 He/she will also carry out periodic evaluations.